University of Alberta: Centennial Centre for Interdisciplinary Science

 A major project, completed in the spring of 2011 with a grand opening on September 23, 2011, was the $400-million, Centennial Centre for Interdisciplinary Science (CCIS), a facility for interdisciplinary research groups, as well as the Department of Physics, the Faculty of Science offices and the Interdepartmental Science Students' Society's office.
 Three buildings – V-Wing (a large one-floor building composed of 10 lecture halls, of which two will remain), the Avadh Bhatia Physics Building (a six-storey building formerly housing the Department of Physics offices and laboratories), and the old Centre for Subatomic Research – were demolished to make way for CCIS.

-Edmonton Clinic Health Academy
+Dianne and Irving Kipnes Health Research Academy

 The Edmonton Clinic (formerly the Health Science Ambulatory Learning Centre) is a joint project with Alberta Health Services, and consists of two separate buildings.
 Construction started in 2008 on the multidisciplinary health science facilities totalling $909 million and 170,000 square metres surrounding the Health Sciences LRT Station.
-Edmonton Clinic South (now known as Kaye Edmonton Clinic, a nine-storey building, will focus on patient care and house most of the medical and dental clinics, while the Edmonton Clinic Health Academy (ECHA) is a six-storey building that is the home of interdisciplinary health research and education currently held at the university.
-The Edmonton Clinic Health Academy, owned and operated by the University of Alberta, officially opened in January 2012.
+Edmonton Clinic South (now known as Kaye Edmonton Clinic), a nine-storey building, focuses on patient care and houses most of the medical and dental clinics, while the Dianne and Irving Kipnes Health Research Academy (formerly the Edmonton Clinic Health Academy [ECHA]) is a six-storey building that is the home of interdisciplinary health research and education currently held at the university.
+The building was officially opened in January 2012 and was formally renamed in September 2025 following a $25-million donation from the Dianne and Irving Kipnes Foundation.
 The Kaye Edmonton Clinic, owned and operated by Alberta Health Services, opened in December 2012.